-The Fitzroy River Basin is one of the largest catchments of the Reef and is a high contributor of sediment to the Reef lagoon (SoQ 2013); it also contains a substantial suite of estuarine, palustrine and riverine wetlands spread across coastal and inland locations (EHP 2015).
-As the primary community organisation for natural resource management (NRM) in the Basin, The Fitzroy Basin Association (FBA) has undertaken a number of initiatives to address water quality, land condition and biodiversity conservation (e.g. Melzer et al. 2008).
-In 2015, FBA is developing a Water Quality Improvement Plan (WQIP) supported by Commonwealth funding.
+The Fitzroy River Basin is one of the largest catchments of the reef and is a high contributor of sediment to the reef lagoon (SoQ 2013).
+It also contains a substantial suite of estuarine, palustrine and riverine wetlands spread across coastal and inland locations (EHP 2015).
+As the primary community organisation for natural resource management (NRM) in the Basin, FBA has undertaken a number of initiatives to address water quality, land condition and biodiversity conservation (e.g. Melzer et al. 2008).
+FBA is currently developing a Water Quality Improvement Plan (WQIP) supported by Commonwealth funding.

 A key component of the WQIP describes investment opportunities for FBA and collaborators in NRM with respect to wetlands.
 In order to ensure optimal outcomes, FBA sought to prioritise wetlands in the Basin for this future investment.
 It chose to apply a Decision Support System (DSS) that had been developed previously for the Great Barrier Reef catchments for this purpose under joint Commonwealth and State sponsorship (HLAE 2007).
 Use of the DSS was trialled at an initial workshop of experts arranged by FBA in 2007.
-However, this process was constrained by a multiplicity of opinions and recently because of timing FBA has decided to adopt a more consistent and time-efficient approach.
+However, this process was constrained by a multiplicity of opinions and recently FBA has decided to adopt a more consistent and time-efficient approach.
 This led to appointment in August 2015 of an independent expert-the lead author-with considerable experience of wetlands in the Basin, to work in close conjunction with the co-authors in applying the DSS.